Handling Bugs and Troubleshooting

 1. Search known issues

-We use Trello boards to keep track of bugs (sorry, these boards are TSF-only, here's how you join), features and user suggestions, so your first stop when encountering a bug report is Trello search.
+Telegram has a public Bug and Suggestion Platform for tracking bugs, features, and user suggestions, so the first step when handling a bug report is to search there.
 Most likely, we already know about the issue — sometimes it is not a bug at all.
-So make sure you study all the relevant cards.

 2. Investigate the bug